 This is a closed email group for South Carolina public library directors only.
 It is used to broadcast information to directors about events, workshops, and other opportunities as well as State Library business and operational issues.
 Public library directors are automatically added to this email group.
-For more information about this group, contact Kathy Sheppard, Director of Library Development, at the State Library.
+For more information about this group, contact Denise Lyons, Deputy Director of Statewide Development, at the State Library.

 This is an open, moderated electronic discussion group where South Carolina public library technical services staff members may ask questions and exchange ideas about issues related to public library technical services and concerns in South Carolina.